goreleaser/goreleaser/www/docs/customization/ko.md

 You can also use [ko][] to build and publish Docker container images.

-Please notice that Ko will build your binary again.
+Please notice that ko will build your binary again.
 That shouldn't increase the release times too much, as it'll use the same build options as the [build][] pipe when possible, so the results will probably be cached.